 - Law students must go to room 022 of the Law School;

-- University Division students should read the Drop All Classes section of the Drop/Add web site , and follow instructions.
+- University Division students should read the Withdrawal From All Subjects section of the UD website and follow the instructions.

 If a student withdraws after the first week of classes, the classes in which the student was enrolled will be retained on the student’s record with a grade of W or F (as appropriate) and a notation of the date of withdrawal.
 The student should refer to the Official Calendar to determine the last day to withdraw with an automatic grade of W.

 To qualify for the grade of W after the deadline, a student must be passing the class(es) on the date of withdrawal.
 If the student is failing, the grade on the date of withdrawal will be F.